-Need a photo of the electrical circuit showing both diodes. ideally needs to show cells no modules.
+Need a photo of the electrical circuit showing both diodes. ideally needs to show cells not modules.

 Construction of modules

+The construction of all solar modules is made from a three part laminate essentially sealing the selected solar cell technology between two other supporting materials and using Ethylene-vinyl acetate (EVA) sheet as a waterproof bond layer for the laminate.
+For flexible solar modules, thin film solar cells are used within a flexible plastic laminate, but for rigid solar modules, the monocrystalline and polycrystalline cells can be used with supporting stiff materials as part of the laminate as show in Figure 7.

-,ingGenerally it has been found that rigid structure modules have proven last better than flexible solar modules.
+Generally it has been found that rigid structure modules have proven last better than flexible solar modules.
 Although flexible modules have been used on AtoN, with the advantage of lightness, it had been found that they have less output and are more susceptible to water ingress in the harsh environment.

 Add photo of the swale buoy Peter D